Location & Position

 • Left side: Fissure for ligamentum teres

-Important: Anatomically looks like part of right lobe, BUT functionally belongs to LEFT lobe because:
+Important: Anatomically looks like right lobe BUT functionally belongs to LEFT lobe — receives blood from left hepatic artery, drains bile into left hepatic duct.

-Quadrate lobe is related to gallbladder.
-Inflammation of gallbladder (cholecystitis) can affect this lobe.
+Related to gallbladder.
+Cholecystitis can affect this lobe.

 4. Caudate Lobe